syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-Xamarin.md

 {% endhighlight %}

 {% endtabs %}
+{% endcapture %}
+{{ codesnippet3 | OrderList_Indent_Level_1 }}

-7.Include the below code snippet in the click event of the button in MainXamlPage.xaml.cs, to create Word document and save it in a stream.
+7. Include the below code snippet in the click event of the button in MainXamlPage.xaml.cs, to create Word document and save it in a stream.

+{% capture codesnippet4 %}
 {% tabs %}

 {% highlight c# tabtitle="C#" %}